iStaging/vreditor-sdk/README.md

 // init VREditor
 VREditor.init({
+  username: '', // enter the tenant account username you signup.
+  password: '', // enter tenant account password you signup.
   clientURL: 'xxx',
   serverURL: 'http://localhost:3000', // Point to your backend server, here we point to the sample node server.
   el: '#vreditor-sdk',